yzhilong/tp/docs/UserGuide.md

 `add /g GAME_TYPE [/s INITIAL_CASH] [/e FINAL_CASH] [/p PROFIT] [/date DATE] [/dur DURATION] [/loc LOCATION] [/tag TAGS]` <br>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You must specify the amount of money you win or lose in the game.
+You must specify the amount of money you won or lost in the game.
 You can choose to input the INITIAL_CASH with the FINAL_CASH or only input the PROFIT. <br>
 </div>

 * To simplify typing, for GAME_TYPE and LOCATION, the input will be automatically converted such that the first